ferrannl/DevOps/README.md

 High-level components:

 - **API (`/api`)**
-  A Node.js / TypeScript API service.
-It exposes endpoints that are used by the frontend and exports metrics that can be scraped by Prometheus.
+  Node.js / TypeScript API service.
+Exposes endpoints consumed by the frontend and exports metrics for Prometheus.

 - **Frontend (`/frontend`)**
-  A TypeScript/HTML/SCSS frontend that consumes the API and is served behind Nginx.
+  TypeScript/HTML/SCSS frontend that consumes the API and is served behind Nginx.

 - **Nginx (`/nginx`)**
-  Acts as a reverse proxy in front of the API and frontend.
+  Reverse proxy in front of the API and frontend.
+Handles:
-  Typical responsibilities:
   - Routing traffic to the API
   - Serving the built frontend
   - Handling static assets

 - **Prometheus (`/prometheus`)**
-  Scrapes metrics from the API and any other instrumented services.
+  Scrapes metrics from the API and other instrumented services.

 - **Grafana (`/grafana`)**
   Uses Prometheus as a data source and renders dashboards for:
   - Node.js metrics
   - MongoDB metrics (via community dashboards)

 - **GitHub Actions (`/.github/workflows`)**
   CI workflows that validate the API and frontend (build/lint/test) on each push/pull request.

-All of these are wired together through **`docker-compose.yml`**.
+All services are wired together through `docker-compose.yml`.

 ---

 ## Features

-The project is designed around the following DevOps concepts:
+The project is designed around core DevOps concepts:

 - **Integrated quality**
-  - Build and validation steps for both the API and the frontend
+  - Build and validation steps for both API and frontend
   - Automated checks via GitHub Actions

 - **Continuous integrity**
   - Reproducible environments through Docker images and `docker-compose`
   - Same setup for local development and demos

-- **Continuous deployment (with containerization)**
+- **Continuous deployment**
   - All services are dockerized
   - One command to spin up the full stack

 - **Docker & orchestration**
   - Multi-service stack defined in `docker-compose.yml`
-  - Ability to scale individual services (e.g. API replicas)
+  - Ability to scale individual services (e.g., API replicas)

 - **Continuous monitoring**
   - Prometheus scraping service metrics
-  - Grafana dashboards for visualizing application and DB metrics
+  - Grafana dashboards for application and DB metrics

 - **Disposability**
   - Containers are stateless/ephemeral where possible
   - Easy tear-down and recreation of the full environment

 ---